0 Recently Viewed Program(s)

 Aldred Centre

 Named after John and Cheryl Aldred, the Aldred Centre is one of the three buildings that make up SAIT's Trades and Technology Complex.
 The unique wavy roof provides different sustainable benefits to help reduce our carbon footprint.
-The waves help to provide heat to the building by reflecting the energy and using air handlers to redistribute the heat helping to reduce the amount of energy used.
-Externally, the building provides gutters for rainwater to be collected and redistributed into the stormwater system during dry weather.
+The waves reflect energy and air handlers redistribute heat helping to reduce the amount of energy used to heat the building.
+Exterior gutters collect rainwater, which is redistributed into the stormwater system during dry weather.

 in-john-ware.jpg

-Although still in the planning and renovation stages the John Ware Building provides SAIT's culinary students with the proper labs and venues to achieve excellence within the industry.
-With sustainability insight, the dream is to create a sustainable rooftop garden to help educate students in the benefits of organic growing, and sustainability issues.
-The John Ware Building is not only occupied by students, staff and visitors but also by three bees colonies housing over 60,000 bees.
+The John Ware building provides SAIT's culinary students with access to labs and venues to achieve excellence within the industry.
+Building renovations are ongoing.
+With sustainability insight, the dream is to create a garden space to help educate students on the benefits of organic growing.
+The John Ware building is not only occupied by students, employees and visitors but also by three bees colonies housing over 60,000 bees.

 Contact us